Osama-D/AI-Artistry_Back-end/README.md

 ## Usage

-Once you have both the front-end and backend servers running, you can follow the usage instructions mentioned earlier to generate and share images using AI-Artistry.
+Once you have both the front-end and backend servers running, you can follow the usage instructions to generate and share images using AI-Artistry.
 Here's a brief guide:

 1. On the generate page, enter your prompt in the designated input field.
 2. Click the "Generate" button to trigger the DALL-E AI and generate an image based on your prompt.